arkinmodi/Hamilton-Tourism/README.md

 ## Overview

 The goal of this app is to create a voice user interface where tourists can ask the app for possible places to visit.
 The app features a map with a sidebar.
-When the tourist asks for a type of destination, the locations will be plotted on the map and the names with be listed on the sidebar.
+When the tourist asks for a type of destination, the locations will be plotted on the map with the names listed on the sidebar.

 > Note: This application was designed to used in Hamilton, Ontario, Canada on a Samsung Galaxy Tab A7 10.4 (2020) (Resolution: 1200 x 2000 pixels).